Following are some insights into "tail talk".

 Cats talk with their tails - Learn what it means

 Cats are capable of using over 100 vocal sounds (10 times more than dogs).
-Their tails are used as additional means of communicating their mood.
+Cats often use their tails to signal their mood.